SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-using-if-else-instead-of-switch-block/rule.md

 ---

 The .NET framework and the C# language provide two methods for conditional handling where multiple distinct values can be selected from.
-The switch statement is less flexible than the if-else-if tree but is generally considered to be more efficient. .NET compiler generates a jump list for switch block for that reason it is faster for long list of condition.
-And also complier has the ability to optimize the switch block.
-Condition in the switch block is faster as compiler evaluated the condition once but for if-else block, compiler need to evaluate the condition for each 'else if' block
+The switch statement is less flexible than the if-else-if tree but is generally considered to be more efficient.

-**Note:** Performance is very much negligible when number of condition is less than 5.
-So if the code design is clearer & easily maintainable by using if-else block, then Developer should use if-else block for fewer conditions.
+The .NET compiler generates a jump list for switch blocks, resulting in far better performance than if/else for evaluating conditions.
+The performance gains are negligible when the number of conditions is trivial (i.e. fewer than 5), so if the code is clearer and more maintainable using if/else blocks, then you can use your discretion.
+But be prepared to refactor to a switch block if the number of conditions exceeds 5.

 <!--endintro-->